SpellarBot/open-data-catalog/datasets/7as2-ds3y.md

 If a previous request is already open for a buffer of 4 addresses the request is given the status of "Duplicate (Open)".
 For example, if there is an existing CSR for 6535 N Western and a new request is received for 6531 N Western (which is within four addresses of the original CSR) then the new request is given a status of "Duplicate (Open)".

-Once the street is repaired, the status in CSR will read ?Completed? for the original request and "Duplicate (Closed)" for any duplicate requests.
-A service request also receives the status of ?Completed? when the reported address is inspected but no potholes are found or have already been filled.
-If another issue is found with the street, such as a ?cave-in? or ?failed utility cut?, then it is directed to the appropriate department or contractor.
+Once the street is repaired, the status in CSR will read “Completed” for the original request and "Duplicate (Closed)" for any duplicate requests.
+A service request also receives the status of “Completed” when the reported address is inspected but no potholes are found or have already been filled.
+If another issue is found with the street, such as a “cave-in” or “failed utility cut”, then it is directed to the appropriate department or contractor.

 Data Owner: Transportation.
 Time Period: All open requests and all completed requests since January 1, 2011.
 Frequency: Data is updated daily.